dwyl/PWA-Liveview/README.md

 - On the first page, we mimic a shopping cart where users can pick items until stock is depleted, at which point the stock is replenished.
 Every user will see and can interact with this counter
 - On the second page, we propose an interactive map with a form with two inputs where **two** users can edit collaboratively a form to display markers on the map and then draw a great circle between the two points.

-The first page uses CRDT-backed persistencewhilst the second one a local store with ephemeral sync.
+The first page uses CRDT-backed persistence whilst the second one uses a local store with ephemeral sync.

+It is a PWA, meaning you can detach it from the browser and run it from an icon.

 ## Why?